Walk up Snowdon to watch sunrise from the summit...

 We then retrace our steps down the mountain, arriving back at base at around 9am in time for a well-earned breakfast (not included).

-Please note that these trips take place over Saturday night into Sunday morning, with the exception of the Summer Solstice Walk which is on a Friday morning.
+Please note that these trips take place over Saturday night into Sunday morning, with the exception of the Summer Solstice Walk which can be on a different day.
 The date is for the Sunday and you should aim to meet your guide in the early hours of Sunday.
 You should be down and back in Llanberis for around 9am.

 Good to know: